Lay it to Heart |

 Almost all scholars say King Cyrus of Persia did not order the restoration and rebuilding of Jerusalem prophesied in Daniel 9:25.
 Instead they look to Artaxerxes to fulfill God's word.
 They rework history based on a faulty view of scripture.
 Actually, Cyrus did give an order to rebuild Jerusalem.
 Isaiah 44:28-45:1 says, "That saith of Cyrus, He is my shepherd, and shall perform all my pleasure: even saying to Jerusalem, Thou shalt be built; and to the temple, Thy foundation shall be laid.
 Thus saith the LORD to his anointed, to Cyrus, whose right hand I have holden, to subdue nations before him; and I will loose the loins of kings, to open before him the two leaved gates; and the gates shall not be shut;" If God prophesied it, we can trust that it was done.
 As the temple was being rebuilt the adversaries of Judah and Benjamin wrote a letter to King Artaxerxes to try and stop the construction.
 Ezra 4:12-13 reads, "Be it known unto the king, that the Jews which came up from thee to us are come unto Jerusalem, building the rebellious and the bad city, and have set up the walls thereof, and joined the foundations.
 Be it known now unto the king, that, if this city be builded, and the walls set up again, then will they not pay toll, tribute, and custom, and so thou shalt endamage the revenue of the kings."
 In verse 12 it is noted that Jerusalem was already being built.
 In verse 13 they used logic to try to convince the king not to let the Jews continue.
 Had there not been an order previously given to rebuild Jerusalem they would have only had to mention that the Jews were performing unauthorized work, that they exceeding their direction or going against the king's orders.
 Scholars need to understand Cyrus gave an order to rebuild Jerusalem and restore the temple.
 Those who do not believe it either don't know scripture or are not trusting God.

 When Joseph and Mary went to Bethlehem they found no room in the inn.
 Luke 2:7 says, "And she brought forth her firstborn son, and wrapped him in swaddling clothes, and laid him in a manger; because there was no room for them in the inn."
-Preachers assume the innkeeper was a man without mercy, an evil man or a greedy man.
+Some preachers assume the innkeeper was a man without mercy, an evil man or a greedy man.
 This is ridiculous.
 They weren't there and the Bible does not say why this happened.
 So why slander the innkeeper?
 How do they know the inn wasn't full of other women giving birth or elderly people or sick people?
 We do not even know the innkeeper was a man.
 Why were Joseph and Mary there?
 They were traveling for the same reason that others may have been traveling for; to go and pay taxes per the order of Caesar Augustus as mentioned in Luke 2:1.
 If they innkeeper had already taken people in, why should he break his agreement and ask them to leave?
 Would that be right?
-Why was the inn Bethlehem full?
-It could have been from the feast of tabernacles.
+Why was the inn in Bethlehem full?
+It could have been from the Feast of Tabernacles which occurs around October.
 Once a year, the Jews were to live in temporary shelters, tents or sukkas.
 Leviticus 23:42-43 says, "Ye shall dwell in booths seven days; all that are Israelites born shall dwell in booths: That your generations may know that I made the children of Israel to dwell in booths, when I brought them out of the land of Egypt: I am the LORD your God."
-It may have been that Jesus was born in a stable so he would celebrate the feast of tabernacles even from the beginning.
+It may have been that Jesus was born in a stable so he would celebrate the Feast of Tabernacles even from the beginning.
 John 1:14 says that he dwelt among us.
-The Greek word skhnow (skenoo pronounced skay-no'-o) means to fix, have, abide or live in a tabernacle.
+The Greek word σκηνοω (skenoo - pronounced skay-no'-o) means to fix, have, abide or live in a tabernacle.
 The Bible really says he tabernacled among us.
-This would suggest that Jesus was born in a stable so as to celebrate the feast of tabernacles and that there was nothing wrong with the innkeeper.
+Jesus Christ may have born in a stable based on God's choosing and not the innkeeper's.
+Don't judge the innkeeper.

 Many maps for Bible studies today show the the land of Israel as Palestine instead of calling it by its true name Israel.
 A typical map would be titled "Palestine at the time of Christ" There are 73 references to Israel in the New Testament but not to Palestine.
 Jesus referred to it as Israel in Matthew 8:10, 10:6, 10:23, 15:24, 19:28, Mark 12:29, Luke 4:25, 4:27, 7:9, 22:30, John 3:10 and Revelation 2:14.
 The word Palestine comes from the word for Philistines.
 In Numbers 34:1-12 God gave Israel the land shown on maps today as Palestine.
 We should call it by the name God uses and the name Jesus uses instead of the false name the world uses.